Pablo Motos: Television

 Pablo Motos with ants Trancas and Barrancas on the set of The Ant program for the section "Hormiguero Nius".

 On television, he has presented Megacine on Canal Nou, a Valencian regional channel, and was one of the creators of El club de la comedia, writing the scripts for the first three years.
 At that time he created La noche... con Fuentes y cia, on which he was scriptwriter and executive producer.
 He also appeared on La hora de José Mota with an appearance as Vincent van Gogh.

 From September 2006 until May 2011, he presented and directed El Hormiguero on the general entertainment channel Cuatro.
 During its first year it was a weekly program that aired on Sunday evening and from September 2007 it aired Monday through Thursday and Saturday night from approximately 21:30 to 22:30.
 In 2011 it hopped to Antena 3 as El Hormiguero 3.0 and now rarely drops out of the top rated programmes.

 In 2007, El Hormiguero's rising popularity allowed him to present the traditional New Year's Eve show on Cuatro together with his ants Trancas and Barrancas.
 He also appeared to premiere Cuatro's UEFA Euro 2008 football coverage.

 Music

-Pablo composed the 1993 Benidorm International Song Festival entry Sabed amigos, performed by Romero y sus amigos, and won.
+Pablo composed the Benidorm Song Festival 1993 entry "Sabed amigos", performed by Romero y sus amigos, and won.
 He is credited as co-writer of the lyrics together with Fernando Romero.

 He also worked with Asturian singer Melendi on his song Marco, which discusses his son.
 The profits from the single were donated to the Spanish Federation for Cystic Fibrosis.
 Melendi also frequently appears as a guest on El Hormiguero.